byrekt/react-testing-notes/jest/Overview.md

 The general idea is that once the snapshot is generated, any future changes that affect the render of the HTML will cause a test failure that must be reviewed by the developer that caused the discrepency.

-When dealing with Components that have a lot of non-primitive children, Jest snapshot tests are often not pracitical.
+When dealing with Components that have a lot of non-primitive children, Jest snapshot tests are often not practical.
 When this is the case, it's best to do a shallow test using [enzyme](../enzyme/Overview.md).

 # What should I use it for?
 - Simple presentational components